 The traditional way to pickle eggs is in a brine made of salt and vinegar.
-This recipe gives you a gorgeous purple pickled egg!
+This recipe gives you gorgeous purple pickled eggs using beneficial bacteria!

 I love beets and beet kvass and I thought the combination of beets and hard boiled eggs would work well.
 The color is amazing and you have a real fermented egg with probiotics.